learnpixelart/pixelart/moonbirds/README.md

 # Moonbirds (Pixel Owls 'n' Friends)

-moonbirds - generate your own 42×42 pixel owl images (off chain) from text attributes (via built-in spritesheet); incl.
+Yes, you can!
+Generate your own 42×42 pixel owl images (off chain) from text attributes (via built-in spritesheet); incl.
 2x/4x/8x zoom for bigger sizes and more